Condla/web-shop-o11y-demo/README.md

 ## TODOs + Improvements

 * configure the grafana agent to collect logs instead of using the docker plugin.
 This will make the demo more "out of the box"
-* configure the grafana agent to scrape prometheus metrics instead of prometheus itself.
-This is a minor change but is a more realistic scenario when working with Grafana Cloud instead of a local Prometheus installation.